AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Additional Experimental Results

 JSDivergence~\cite{zhang2021detection} measures the discrepancy of a probability vector, aiming to detect victim nodes targeted by an attacker.
 The intuition is that the attacker prefers adding edges between nodes with different classes, and this might enlarge the probability discrepancy between neighbors.
 Specifically, for a node $v$, the $JSD(\cdot)$ is calculated as follows:

 where $p_u$ is the softmax probability vector of node $u$ predicted by base classifier $f$, and $H(\cdot)$ denotes the Shannon entropy.

 To jointly utilize these metrics, we employ an MLP model with three combined features as its input: $h(\phi(\mathcal{G}))=MLP(Conf(\phi(\mathcal{G}))$, $Homo(\phi(\mathcal{G})),JSD(\phi(\mathcal{G})))$.
 Then, we can sample some noise graphs $\phi(\mathcal{G})$ and train the MLP model on the training nodes with labels of whether they are correctly classified by the base classifier $f$.
-Nevertheless, we occasionally observe slight improvement when using combined metrics (Figure~\ref{fig:other_func}).
-Compared to using confidence scores alone, it requires much more computation and hyper-parameter tuning in training the MLP model.
+Nevertheless, we occasionally observe slight improvement when using combined metrics (Table~\ref{tab:MLP_filter}).
+Compared to using confidence scores alone, it requires more computation and hyperparameter tuning during training of the MLP model.
+As a result, we recommend the confidence filtering (Conf), which is efficient and effective.